-A strong Green Infrastructure network will act as a framework within which the proposed developable areas will sit - creating discrete character areas, which are able to respond to the existing settlement pattern and densities within each neighbourhood.
-The development achieves efficient use of land through context-informed and appropriate housing densities.
-These are directed by the development's character areas and the surrounding landscape, easing transitions between built and unbuilt spaces and providing opportunity to include comprehensive natural landscape buffering.
+A robust Green Infrastructure network will serve as a framework for the proposed developable areas, establishing distinct character zones aligned with the existing settlement pattern and neighbourhood densities.
+The development optimises land use with context-informed, suitable housing densities, guided by the development's character areas and the surrounding landscape.
+This approach facilitates smooth transitions between built and unbuilt spaces, allowing for comprehensive natural landscape bufferina.